ocarr3/CS441Homework2/README.md

 The client and server applications can be run in two different ways:

 Method 1:
-- Using two different terminals and sbt, by using the 'sbt run' command user is asked for to input the number option 1 or 2 after compiling.
+- Using two different terminals and sbt, by using the 'sbt run' command the user is asked for to input the number option 1 or 2 after compiling.
 1 being the option for the server and 2 being the option for the client.
-- In the first terminal the user can just use 'sbt run' and select option 1 for the server to begin listening.
+- In the first terminal the user can just use 'sbt run' and select option 1 for the server to start up and begin listening.
 Then in another terminal start the client with its arguments. sbt will ask the user to start another server you can just enter y for yes.
-- An example of this would be sbt "run 17:00:00.000 01:00:00.000" and selecting option 2 this passes the time stamps to the client for it to send to the server the n   inside the server send the time stamps to the lambda function for it to check the interval 17:00:00.000 - 18:00:00.000.
+- An example of this would be sbt "run 17:00:00.000 01:00:00.000" and selecting option 2 this passes the time stamps to the client for it to send to the server then   inside the server send the time stamps to the lambda function for it to check the interval 17:00:00.000 - 18:00:00.000.
 The return message from the log function can   be seen in a log messsage inside the terminal you invoked the client in.

 Method 2:
 - When importing the project to Intellij a default run configuration should be created in lambdaQueryServer.scala at the beggining of the objects definition clicking on it will start the server inside the Run window.
 - Then for the client to process is the same as above.
 Opening a terminal and running sbt "run (lower bound time stamp) (time stamp to add)" and selecting option 2 will run the client program and connect to the server if it is running.

-Some clarification for inputs and arguements just in case (relevent to both lambda function):
+Some clarification for inputs and arguements just in case (relevent to both lambda functions):
 Both clients take in two arguments for their input when you run them, a simple way to write this in is sbt "run (lower time to begin at) (time to add to stop at)".
 For example: sbt "run 05:30:00.000 00:30:00.000" will result in the lambda function searching with the interval 5:30:00.000 - 06:00:00.000.